-State AG Seeks to Pause Angels Stadium Deal - NewsBreak
+State AG seeks to pause Angels Stadium deal - NewsBreak

-FULLERTON (CNS) - State officials today were asking an Orange County Superior Court judge to delay a settlement the state worked out with the city of Anaheim for the Angel Stadium redevelopment project, based on an ongoing FBI corruption probe of Mayor Harry Sidhu and others, including an Angels executive.
+State officials Tuesday were asking an Orange County Superior Court judge to delay a settlement the state worked out with the city of Anaheim for the Angel Stadium redevelopment project, based on an ongoing FBI corruption probe of Mayor Harry Sidhu and others, including an Angels executive.

 In an unusual move, the state attorney general filed the request in Orange County Superior Court with an affidavit for a search warrant filed by the FBI.
 The Attorney General’s Office said it should postpone its own deal with the city after it became aware of the FBI corruption probe, which included two confidential informants with one wired to secretly record conversations with the mayor.